adityabhopale95/COTSON_Simulator_multinode/README.md

 This benchmark was tested on a native system on a single machine at first.
 The MPI package *mpich* was installed on the native system. *mpirun* command was used, wherein attributes, such as *number of processes*, was used, wherein, number of processes tried were 1,2,4 and 8.
 Later on, this benchmark was run on two independent systems which were present on a single network.
 So, the benchmark was run on a cluster of 2 nodes.
 For this, **passwordless ssh** was set between the two machines by exchanging *ssh keys*.
 Then, a directory was shared between these two systems using **NFS**(Network File System).
 Also, hostnames were configured on both these machines.
 Using the same *mpirun* command on one of the machines and using the attribute *hosts*, the hostnames of theses machines are specified on which the benchmark was run.
 Also, 1,2,4 and 8 processes per node were benchmarked.

+### Running MPI Benchmark on COTSon:
+- In order to run this benchmark on COTSon, first all the packages related to MPI needs to be installed on the images that would be run on COTSon nodes.
+Then, it's important to set passwordless connection between the two nodes that need to be connected.
+The images that are already present in the downloaded COTSon package are outdated (Ubuntu 9.10), thus, new images were needed to be downloaded.
+- After these images were downloaded, MPI packages were installed